NelsonBN/observability-dotnet-custom-metrics/README.md

 From Prometheus' perspective, there are four types of metrics: `Counter`, `Gauge`, `Histogram`, and `Summary`.
 However, we will focus only on the .NET perspective and how it relates to Prometheus.

-We will mention specific details only when discussing how metrics are passed from .NET to Prometheus.
+We will only highlight a few specific details that come into play when exporting metrics from .NET to Prometheus.

 To enable the OTLP receiver, you need to configure both the Prometheus receiver and the OTLP exporter in your .NET application.